vigneshuvi/SwiftLoggly/README.md

 ## Features

 - Method can helps to log String, NSDictionary, Dictionary.
+- Added the emojis for console log.
+- Added the rich function for log tracking type.(Info, Verbose, Warnings, Debug, Error)

 First thing is to import the framework.
 See the Installation instructions on how to add the framework to your project.